-Despite the lack of evidence of long-term changes, these garments and devices are wildly popular thanks to social media influencers and less-informed health and wellness professionals.
+Despite the lack of evidence of long-term changes, these garments and devices are wildly popular, thanks to social media influencers and less-informed health and fitness professionals.
 Our current reliance on smartphones, tablets, and computers, face-to-face communication, and entertainment has created a ton of opportunities for companies to market products that promise to fix the slouching posture.

 “Public health perspectives are outweighed by the potential of selling products,” said Dr. Thorvaldur S. Palsson, an Associate Professor in the Department of Health Science and Technology at Aalborg University in Denmark.

 Back in 2019, he and his colleagues have published a systematic review of six qualified studies and found no good quality evidence that posture correctors have a role in pain management.
 In fact, they pointed that the studies are based on pain-free subjects, so nobody really knows for sure how well the products work for people with low back pain.

 “There is no good quality evidence to support recommendation of posture-correcting shirts as a management strategy for musculoskeletal pain,” Palsson et al. concluded.
 “Promotion of this product may reinforce the inaccurate and unhelpful message that poor posture leads to pain.

 “Until then, the use of posture-correcting shirts for musculoskeletal pain is not supported by current evidence.”